Options traders bet on growing U.S. demand for cyber security

-NEW YORK (Reuters) - A barrage of damaging cyber attacks has shaken up the security industry, and traders in the options market are betting on cyber security companies benefiting from increased spending as governments and businesses boost security.
+NEW YORK, Feb 19 (Reuters) - A barrage of damaging cyber attacks has shaken up the security industry, and traders in the options market are betting on cyber security companies benefiting from increased spending as governments and businesses boost security.

 Analysts see Cyber security companies FireEye Inc and CyberArk Software Ltd benefiting from increased spending on security.